North Carolina Lawmakers, Governor Announce 'Compromise' To Repeal 'Bathroom Bill'

 Republican lawmakers and the Democratic governor of North Carolina say they've reached a deal to repeal the controversial "bathroom bill" that restricts the abilities of transgender people to use the restroom corresponding to their gender identity.

-But LGBT activists quickly denounced the bill, which would limit the ability of local officials to extend protections to transgender people for at least four years.
+But LGBT activists quickly denounced the proposed bill, which would limit the ability of local officials to extend protections to transgender people for at least four years.

 The measure is set to be debated and voted on Thursday by state lawmakers, though it's reportedly not sure to pass.
 Democrats are divided on the bill, WUNC's Jeff Tiberii reports, and the vote is expected to be close.